DataDog/terraform-provider-datadog/website/docs/r/dashboard.html.markdown

       - `title_size`: (Optional) The size of the widget's title.
 Default is 16.
       - `title_align`: (Optional) The alignment of the widget's title.
 One of "left", "center", or "right".
       - `time`: (Optional) Nested block describing the timeframe to use when displaying the widget.
 The structure of this block is described [below](dashboard.html#nested-widget-time-blocks).
-  - `manage_status_definition`: The definition for a Manage Status widget.
+  - `manage_status_definition`: The definition for a Manage Status, aka Monitor Summary, widget.
 Exactly one nested block is allowed with the following structure:
       - `query`: (Required) The query to use in the widget.
       - `sort` - (Optional) The method to use to sort monitors.
 One of : "desc" or "asc".
       `count` - (Optional) The number of monitors to display.